A few characterizations of topological spaces with no infinite discrete subspace: Remarks and comments

 \subsection{Other characterizations}

 A.H.
-Stone \cite[Theorem~2]{stone} has shown that $(i)$ is equivalent to two further properties: $(iv)$ every open cover of every subspace $X$ of $T$ has a finite subfamily whose union is dense in $X$, and $(v)$ every continuous real-valued function on every subspace of $T$ is bounded.
+Stone \cite[Theorem~2]{stone} shows that $(i)$ is equivalent to two further properties: $(iv)$ every open cover of every subspace $X$ of $T$ has a finite subfamily whose union is dense in $X$, and $(v)$ every continuous real-valued function on every subspace of $T$ is bounded.

+He also shows \cite[Theorem~3]{stone} that, for every topological space $X$, the fact that $X$ is a finite union of irreducible closed subsets---the special case of $(ii)$ where the closed set is the whole of $X$---is equivalent to six other conditions, among which: $(a)$ $X$ is \emph{semi-irreducible}, namely every collection of pairwise disjoint non-empty open sets is finite, and: $(b)$ $X$ has only finitely many regular open sets.
+He also observes that the cardinality of such collections must be bounded \cite[Theorem~3, $(vi)$]{stone}.

+In particular, our condition $(ii)$ is equivalent to: $(vi)$ every closed subspace of $T$ is semi-irreducible, and to: $(vii)$ every closed subspace of $T$ has only finitely many regular open sets.